TUD-INF-IAI-MCI/matshare/README.rst

 way you don't mess with the default values and make future upgrades run smoothly.
 A sample for development purposes can be found in ``docker-compose.override-dev.yaml``.

+Before starting MatShare for the first time, you need to provide a data directory for storing runtime data such as git repositories and uploaded files.
+The directory ``data.sample`` contains the basic files to start with.
+Copy it over to ``data``, which will be ignored by git.
+The ``data`` directory will then be mounted into the Docker container running MatShare.

 Another point for you to customize is corporate identity in the HTML templates.
-In the directory ``matshare/ci_templates/matshare_ci``, you find a README file explaining how to do it.
+In the directory ``data.sample/custom_templates/matshare_ci``, you find a README file explaining how to do it.

 When you're all set, bring the whole stack up by running::